deep-ink-ventures/genesis-dao-frontend/README.md

 ## About

 This is the frontend UI for GenesisDAO.
-Users can use this interface to explore and create DAOs, issues DAO tokens, transfer tokens, and destroy DAOs.
+Users can use this interface to explore and create DAOs, set up a DAO voting structure, issues DAO tokens, and create a multisig treasury.

 ## Status